-(CNN) -- Two Reuters television journalists have been missing in Syria since Saturday night, when they were supposed to return to Lebanon, the news agency said Sunday.
+(CNN) -- Two Reuters television journalists missing in Syria since Saturday have been released by Syrian authorities, the news agency reported Monday.

 On Friday, Reuters said, Syrian authorities withdrew the accreditation from Reuters text correspondent Khaled Yacoub Oweis, saying his coverage of recent events in Syria was "unprofessional and false."
 The news agency said it stands by its coverage.

-A handful of reporters have been detained, some briefly, in the midst of the unrest sweeping North Africa and the Middle East.
-Last week, four New York Times journalists were released by Libyan authorities after the Turkish government intervened on their behalf.
+Several reporters have been detained, some briefly, in the midst of the unrest sweeping North Africa and the Middle East.
+Last week, four New York Times journalists were released by Libyan authorities after the Turkish government intervened on their behalf